Facebook

 Heat stroke is a silent yet deadly adversary.

-In fact, regarding health emergencies in the workplace, a concern often is…
+In fact, regarding health emergencies in the workplace, their #1 concern often is…

 Heat stroke.